taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/poop-management.md

   - **2 poops = 2.8 hearts ❤️❤️💕/day**
   - **3 poops = 4.2 hearts ❤️❤️❤️❤️💕/day**

+{% hint style="info" %}
+Multiple poops can only occur with **multiple feeds**.
+For example, if you’ve fed your pet several pizzas, beers, or a combination of both, and the pet hasn’t pooped yet, it can poop once for each of those feeds.
+Without feeding, pets will not poop.
+{% endhint %}

 Letting poop stack is like leaving your Bitcoin private keys unguarded—it’s a disaster waiting to happen. **Satoshi would never do that, why would you?**

 ---